jaydenyu0210/jaydenyu0210.github.io/social_media_engagement.md

 This dataset is able to help me answer a few of the questions above.

-1. What type of content (videos, images, text posts, polls, stories) drives the most engagement on each platform?
+**1. What type of content (videos, images, text posts, polls, stories) drives the most engagement on each platform?**

 **SQL query:**\
 SELECT `Post Type`, SUM(`Number of Likes`) AS `Total Likes`, SUM(`Number of Shares`) AS `Total Shares`, SUM(`Number of Comments`) AS `Total Comments` FROM synthetic_social_media_data